IPFS Content Addressing (CID Handling)

 const parentCid = await pinToIPFS(JSON.stringify(parentData));

 // 4.
-Store parent on-chain (now with encoding)
+Store parent on-chain (fixed 64-byte field, Borsh-serialized)

-const cidForContract = encodeCidForContract(parentCid);
+const cidField = cidToBytes(parentCid);

 CID Format Validation

-Validate CID format before encoding or decoding:
+Validate CID format before packing or after unpacking:

 function isValidCidString(cid: string): boolean {

-if (cid.startsWith('Qm') && cid.length === 46) return true;
+if (/^Qm[1-9A-HJ-NP-Za-km-z]{44}$/.test(cid)) return true;

-if (cid.startsWith('ba') && cid.length >= 59) return true;
+if (/^baf[a-z2-7]{56,}$/.test(cid)) return true;

 return false;